Tips to Grow Your Running Instagram Page

 When someone visits your Instagram page, under your profile picture is a section that allows you to pique the interest of new followers by giving them a small blurb about you.
 It is your introduction to the world.
 Here you want to include your interests as a runner and what races you have run or are going to run if you are an ambassador for a brand, you may include that as well.
 But you will need to keep this part brief as you only have 150 characters to promote yourself.
 Additionally, if you are trying to encourage a self-blog, you also have the opportunity to post the web link to the page outside of the set character limit.

 3. Work your creative juices

-When creating your content, ie: photos and videos, you want to try to stand out from the crowd.
+When creating your content, ie, photos and videos, you want to stand out from the crowd.
 Let your creativity come into play and try unique angles, body shapes, or backgrounds.
 However, the uniqueness that applies to you and your page should follow your specific niche.
 With a running page, you want to keep consistency, meaning you don’t want to have 10 running photos and then one of just your dog.

 4. Post quality photos and videos

 Blurry, out-of-focus, or pixelated photos make it difficult for you to send a clear message.
 To keep your followers engaged and interested in what you have to share, you will want to keep your photos and videos crisp, clear, and well lit.
 People want to know what they are seeing and the quality of the image will enhance engagement.

 Sometimes the natural lighting just doesn’t go your way, especially if you are training for a race in the winter when many places may not see the sunlight until summer!
 To make your photos pop use Instagram’s own filters or photo editing apps, like Snapseed, to help you enhance the image and color of your photos.